NicoFJ09/NextJS-Tailwind-Tutorials/NextJS_Docu.md

 - When working with page.jsx we already begin using tailwind, by adding predetermined classNames with already existing styles, basically we can make components have styles directly from html just by using titles, of course custom css can come in handy but this does most of it, read documentation afterwards and watch full Tailwind CSS on your own time.
 - To indicate our own stling we use _ while the native Tailwind ones use -, all is applied in globals if it will constantly be used, if not I agree with having custom css files component
+- We still use normal react structure in the sense that I input components the same, add styles normally and separate modules to simplify.

+### <font color="#EB5B00">8.
+Promptopia NavBar and links functionalities</font>

+- We import link and image directly from next for our navbar, we also use the next-auth library and some of its methods
+- At start the webpage is for desktop so not everything is responsive, which is fine, later will work on responsive.

 ## <font color="#B60071"> Links </font>
 [Next.js full tutorial](https://www.youtube.com/watch?v=wm5gMKuwSYk)